marchitoos/ML-From-Scratch/README.md

 In a world with so many libraries that make all the machine learning for you, why make something *from scratch*?
 The answer is simple: understand what the code is **really** doing, by making it yourself!
 Because of that idea I decide to make many machine learning models by myself.
+Also, in this journey I'm not using vibecoding, just my own knowledge.

 ## Road Map